Partially Observable Minimum-Age Scheduling: The Greedy Policy

-Fig. \ref{fig:S1} presents the expected AoI sampled per slot versus the error probability of the sensing channels $p$ for the random policy, the greedy policy, and the relaxed greedy policy (including both numerical and simulation results), respectively.
+Fig. \ref{fig:S1} presents the expected AoI sampled per slot versus $p$ for the random policy, the greedy policy, and the relaxed greedy policy, respectively.
+The lower and upper bounds of the relaxed greedy policy, as derived in Theorem \ref{thm:symBounds}, are also plotted.
 The number of sensors in the network $N=4$.

-As can be seen, 1) The expected AoI attained by the random policy is consistent with the analytical results derived in \eqref{eq:randomperformance2}.
+As can be seen, 1) The expected AoI attained by the random policy is consistent with the analytical results.
 The performance gap between the random policy and the greedy policy increases as $p$ increases.
 When $p=0.9$, the AoI gap is about $3.8$.
 2) For the relaxed greedy policy, our analytical result \eqref{eq:finalperforamnce} matches the simulation results as the two curves coincide with each other.
 3) The relaxed greedy policy approximates the greedy policy very well.
 The gap between the two performance curves is negligible.

 Next, we consider asymmetric networks where the qualities of the $N$ sensing channels vary and we have a set of error probabilities $\{p_n:n=1,2,...,N\}$.
 In particular, the set of error probabilities can be deterministic or random.